soccin/Intro2NextGen/2_Mapping/mappingNotes.md

 	- Size (N): len(G)==N is enormouse (3,000,000+ for human)
-	and while len(s)==m is usually tiny (50--200) we have $10^8$ to $10^9$
+	and while len(s)==m is usually tiny (50--200) we have $10^8$ to $10^9$ of them

-	- Imperfect matches: we want to find the closest match
+	- Imperfect and/or multiple matches: we want to find the best closest match

 		- actually want both best and sub-optimal
 		- sometimes just one, a few, all
+		- most algorithm trade of speed for ability to find all

 - Dealing with size issue (and mismatches partially)